13 min read

 1. Make It Conversational, Not a Lecture

 Don't just recite facts.
 Tell it like you're sharing something amazing that happened.
 Use "Can you imagine...?" and "What do you think happened next?"
-Get them involved in the story.
+Get them involved.

 2. Connect It to Their Lives